 - the Northern Isles of the Orkneys and Shetlands (Scottish archipelago),

-- the Channel Islands (included in this list by some, although near the French coastline).
+- the Channel Islands (included by some, though not geographically part of the British Isles, but rather, the French coastline).

 Each maintains unique cultural backgrounds and regions… and over 2000 years of history.

 In reference to the political bodies, the British Isles includes two sovereign states: the United Kingdom (UK) and the Republic of Ireland, plus the Isle of Man, a British Crown Dependency.
 The Channel Islands of Guernsey and Jersey are also British Crown Dependencies but not geographically part of the British Isles since they are so close to the coastline of France.

 The United Kingdom (UK) is one nation with four countries/provinces, which consist of three countries on the island of Great Britain—England, Scotland, and Wales—plus the province of Northern Ireland (six counties of Ulster) on the island of Ireland.

 Linked by ferries and a sophisticated rail system, which even reaches the European continent, this relatively small island nation has been far-reaching in its global impact.
 A lifetime could be spent exploring its vast array of architectural masterpieces—ancient rock formations, medieval castles, bridges, palaces, churches, monuments, and modern structures—across a diverse landscape.

 Note: The British Commonwealth of Nations, known simply as the Commonwealth, is an association of 54 independent countries, or member states—almost all former territories of the British Empire—from every continent around the world “working together for prosperity, democracy and peace.”